Kaltsoon/data-management-and-databases/slides/01-introducation-to-databases/introduction-to-databases.md

 # Assesment

+- ⚠️ To confirm the course participation the following need to be submitted before the second week's session:
+  - The first part of your learning diary
+  - The first week's assignments (orientation exercise and intro assignment)
+- The course assesment is based on the combined points from two exams:
+  - The first exam, half way through the course, will cover SQL operations
+  - The second exam, at the end of the course, will cover rest of the course topics
+- The exercise submission have can have an impact on the final grade in borderline situtations
+- More details about the exam schedule and practicalities can be found in Moodle

 ---

 # Database

-> Data: "A representation of facts or ideas in a formalized manner capable of being
+> _"A representation of facts or ideas in a formalized manner capable of being
-> communicated or manipulated by some process"
+> communicated or manipulated by some process"_
+>
+> ― Definition for the word "Data" in Oxford Languages

-> Base: "A permanent structure for housing something"
+> _"A permanent structure for housing something"_
+>
+> ― Definition for the word "Base" in Oxford Languages

 - In a digital world we are constantly accessing and manipulating stored information:
   - When we open our favorite messaging app, we can see the previously sent messages and we can send new messages